More About Our Leaders

-Matthew Kulke, MD, MMSc, is director of the Neuroendocrine and Carcinoid Tumor Program at Dana-Farber and a professor of Medicine at Harvard Medical School.
-Kulke has led numerous clinical trials and translational studies in the neuroendocrine tumor field.
-A
+Jennifer Chan MD, MPH, is clinical director of the Neuroendocrine and Carcinoid Tumor Program at Dana-Farber and an assistant professor of Medicine at Harvard Medical School.
+Chan has broad expertise in the

-Thomas E. Clancy, MD, is a surgical oncologist specializing in pancreaticobiliary and liver surgery at Brigham and Women's Hospital and Dana-Farber Cancer Institute, and is co-director of DF/BWCC's
+Thomas E. Clancy, MD, FACS, is a surgical oncologist specializing in pancreaticobiliary and liver surgery at Brigham and Women's Hospital and Dana-Farber Cancer Institute, and is co-director of Dana-Farber Brigham Cancer Center's

 Pancreas and Biliary Tumor Center.
 He obtained his medical degree from Harvard Medical School, followed by general surgical residency and surgical oncology fellowships at Brigham and Women's Hospital.
 Clancy's clinical focus is the treatment of

 gastrointestinal malignancies, specifically pancreatic, biliary, and liver tumors.
 In addition, Clancy has a specific clinical and research interest in neuroendocrine tumors.
 A high-volume clinical surgical oncologist, Clancy has expertise in

 the surgical management of primary small intestinal and pancreatic neuroendocrine tumors and resection of neuroendocrine tumor liver metastases.
 Clancy has been a leader in the development and adoption of minimally-invasive treatment techniques,

 Kimberly Perez, MD, is a member of the DF/HCC Gastrointestinal Oncology and Cancer Genetics and Prevention disease centers.
 She received her undergraduate training at Georgetown University in Washington, DC,